16mhz8bit/16mhz8bit/README.md

 I'm an avionics engineer and electronics engineering student, based in Italy 🇮🇹. <br>
 I've been passionate about physics, electronics, astronomy, and space technologies since childhood.
 <br><br>
-🔭 I’m currently working on Power Electronics Systems and Embedded Systems for High Altitude Platforms at Involve Space 🚀.<br>
-🌱 I’m building a radio telescope to study the Hydrogen Line and learn more about Astrophysics.<br>
+🌱 I recently built a radio telescope to study the Hydrogen Line and deepen my understanding of astrophysics.<br>
+🌩️ I am finalizing a research project aboard the ISS investigating potential electromagnetic interference from storm clouds and its impact on onboard magnetometers.<br>
+🔭 I am embarking on an exciting new engineering project in astronomy.<br>
-👯 I’m looking to collaborate on exciting projects related to the Aerospace industry or new interesting technologies in general.<br>
+👯 I’m looking to collaborate on exciting projects related to the Aerospace industry or new interesting technologies.<br>
 📫 Find me on LinkedIn: <a href="https://www.linkedin.com/in/leonardo-rossoni-2a2909282/" target="blank">link here</a>.<br>
 📧 Or send me an Email: leonardorossonipc@gmail.com <be>